 The headline of a June 25 article from the website The Mary Sue proclaimed "J.K.
 Rowling Leaves Little Doubt About Her Terfdom," and Rowling's following the Twitter account of Berns prompted ample criticism of Rowling similar to that expressed by Fairchild, as reported by the website Pink News.

-Rowling's personal views on trans issues remain unclear.
+When Fairchild wrote her article, and at the time this fact check was originally published, Rowling's personal views on trans issues were unclear.
 In support of the claim that the author had "confirmed [her] stance against transgender women" and against "the transgender community," Fairchild did not cite a single utterance produced by Rowling.

 In many cases, likes, follows, and retweets can actually provide a rather unreliable guide to an individual's personal opinions, since Twitter users like and retweet content, as well as follow other accounts, for a variety of reasons.
 Twitter users may interact with content and accounts in these ways because they admire another person or agree with their views, but also because they find a particular tweet interesting, egregious, or even outrageous.